lostatc/linotype/README.rst

 making your help message easier to maintain so that you can focus on the content.

-This program focuses on providing more options for configuring your help message than **argparse** in the Python standard library.
+This library focuses on providing more options for configuring your help message than **argparse** in the Python standard library.
 It gives you full control over the structure and formatting and allows you to do many things that are impossible with **argparse** alone.
 See the full documentation below for